ian/learnnextjs.com/src/pages/getting-started/installation.md

 ## TypeScript

-Next.js supports Typescript out of the box
+Next.js supports Typescript out of the box.

 ### Why should you use TypeScript?

+@todo

 ## Scripts